-In the current classification of diabetes, immune mediated type 1 diabetes is called type 1A to distinguish it from less common cases in which an autoimmune etiology cannot be determined (type 1B); the latter are said to be idiopathic .
+In the current classification of diabetes, immune-mediated type 1 diabetes is called type 1A to distinguish it from less common cases in which an autoimmune etiology cannot be determined (type 1B); the latter are said to be idiopathic .
 The term type 1 diabetes used here refers to type 1A, or autoimmune diabetes.
 (See "Classification of diabetes mellitus and genetic diabetic syndromes".)

 PREVENTION AND REVERSAL STRATEGIES

-Several immunosuppressive and immunomodulatory agents and other drugs have been given either alone or in combination to decrease the immune-mediated destruction of beta-cells that occurs in type 1 diabetes .
-Most of the studies have been performed in recent onset diabetes where the majority of beta-cell function has already been lost, and the anticipated outcome is preservation of remaining beta-cell function, usually measured as area under the curve (AUC) insulin secretion in response to stimulation.
+Several immunosuppressive and immunomodulatory agents and other drugs have been given either alone or in combination to decrease the immune-mediated destruction of beta cells that occurs in type 1 diabetes .
+Most of the studies have been performed in recent-onset diabetes, where the majority of beta-cell function has already been lost, and the anticipated outcome is preservation of remaining beta-cell function, usually measured as area under the curve (AUC) insulin secretion in response to stimulation.
 Many of the studies involve small numbers of patients and are uncontrolled.

-Azathioprine — Azathioprine is an immunosuppressive drug that inhibits or prevents T cell responses to antigen.
-In one randomized, double-blind study of 46 patients treated with azathioprine and glucocorticoids, insulin could be discontinued in 10 of 20 treated patients, as compared with 2 of 20 patients in the placebo group .
+Azathioprine — Azathioprine is an immunosuppressive drug that inhibits or prevents T cell responses to antigens.
+In one randomized, double-blind study of 46 patients treated with azathioprine and glucocorticoids, insulin could be discontinued in 10 of 20 treated patients as compared with 2 of 20 patients in the placebo group .
 Endogenous insulin secretion (measured as the plasma C-peptide response to a liquid meal) also improved.
 However, only three treated patients remained in remission at one year.
 Equally discouraging results were noted in a second study .